Paarthgupta-coder/Hand-Controlled-Drone/README.md

 ## 📌 Project Status: Active Development
 **Current Version:** 1.0 (Random Forest Implementation) **Note:** The current repository contains the stable version of the project utilizing **MediaPipe Landmarks** and a **Random Forest (RF)** classifier.
-I am currently developing a more advanced **Convolutional Neural Network (CNN)** architecture to enhance recognition accuracy in complex backgrounds.
+I am currently working on **Convolutional Neural Network (CNN)** architecture to enhance recognition accuracy in complex backgrounds.
 Updates to the CNN "Brain" will be pushed to this repo shortly.

 ## 🛠 Features
 - **11+ Gestures:** Takeoff, Land, Flip, Up, Down, Forward, Backward, Rotate, and more.